Make your CIO Happy

 The answers to these questions will set up your in-house legal tech roadmap for success: You will give the CIO actionable intelligence, and you will build professional solidarity by showing that you have an informed plan to improve the organization you both care about.

-For more information on technology decision-making, we encourage you to review these articles, which were helpful references for this article:
+For more information on technology decision-making, we encourage you to review the article, which were helpful references for this article: